 Without a doubt, however, the main reason to visit Malaga in winter is to see the Christmas lights.
 The main display is on Calle Larios.
 Three times every evening, the crowds gather in Plaza de la Constitución to watch the breathtaking sound and light show.
 Make sure you get there early for the best view, as this is one thing not to be missed!

 by Greta from Greta’s Travels

 If you’re looking for one of the best winter escapes in Europe, then Tenerife in Spain is the perfect destination for you.
 Located in the Canary Islands, just over 100km from the coast of Africa, these islands are blessed with year-round sunshine and warm weather.

 Tenerife is home to Mount Teide, a volcano 3,715m tall.
 On this island, you can spend your morning chilling at the beach, then drive up to Mount Teide for an afternoon hike amongst this unique lunar landscape.
-In the north of the island, you will also find Anaga Rural Park, an area with distinctive green mountains and lots of awesome hiking trails.
+In the north of the island, you will also find Anaga Rural Park, an area with distinctive green mountains and many awesome hiking trails.

 Tenerife is also the perfect destination for water sports lovers.
-Thanks to the consistent wind and wave conditions you can practice surfing, windsurfing and kitesurfing at any time of year.
+Thanks to the consistent wind and wave conditions, you can practice surfing, windsurfing and kitesurfing at any time of year.

 by Sam Opp from Find Love & Travel

 Iceland is an incredible winter escape to experience in Europe.
 Get ready to enter a winter wonderland full of waterfalls, glaciers, and dramatic landscapes!
 Although Iceland is close to the Arctic, the winter temperatures are pretty mild, considering the location.
 The temperatures are generally around 1- 2 degrees Celsius or 32 – 33 degrees Fahrenheit.